I learned to program on a calculator

 }

-When you choose not to look at the data, you give something up.
+But the real cost shows up elsewhere, when you choose not to look at the data, you give something up.

 The price of blindness

+Delegation comes with blindness.
 Once data moves through the system without entering your address space, you cannot see it.
 You cannot log it.
 You cannot redact it.
 You cannot enforce policies that depend on inspecting payloads.

 In regulated or security-sensitive environments, this matters immediately.
 Masking, auditing, validation, all of these require awareness.
 You cannot partially inspect a stream you never touch.
+This is why zero-copy is not a universal best practice.
+It is incompatible with entire classes of logic.
+In essence, the implementation decision is not “fast or slow” it is “control or momentum.”

 Doing the same thing to your own heap

+At some point, the same idea shows up closer to home.
 Even when data lives entirely in user space, touching it repeatedly has a cost.
-Allocation creates work for the garbage collector.
-Poor locality causes cores to fight over cache lines.
-Memory that could have stayed warm gets churned out and pulled back in.
+Allocation creates work for the garbage collector, poor locality causes cores to fight over cache lines memory that could have stayed warm gets churned out and pulled back in.

+Pooling memory changes the relationship.
 Instead of constantly allocating and discarding buffers, you keep a small working set alive.
-Memory stays mapped.
-Cache lines stay relevant.
-The processor sees familiar patterns instead of a stream of novelties.
+Memory stays mapped, cache lines stay relevant, the processor sees familiar patterns instead of a stream of novelties.

 A practical pool: keeping a hot set of buffers